lgewirtz/lgewirtz/README.md

 # Welcome!
-I'm Liz Gewirtz, Data Scientist
+I'm Liz Gewirtz, Data Analyst

 ## I like to work with Python, Panda, Numpy and Jupyter Notebook, and also have experience with Excel and VBA, SQL and Tableau.